farmera/sare_grant/spectral_indices.md

     sensitive to photosynthetic activity, specifically to variation of chlorophyll content in plants.

 6. __CIR Composite__ (Color Infrared)
-    * Unlike other values described a CIR Composite is not an index.
+    * Unlike the other values described a CIR Composite is not a true index.
 Instead of displaying the common RGB bands it combines the NIR, Red, and Green bands such that the NIR is shown as red, the red as green, and the green as blue.
 This allows the NIR light to be visualized as red.
+We used CIR composite images extensively.

 #### Choosing an Index for Sugarcane